input-output-hk/cicero/docs/tutorial-1.md

 **This doesn't need to be a path to Cicero itself:**

 Cicero Actions can also be part of a repository, which isn't Cicero.
+Repositories are required to have a flake.nix with **ciceroActions** as flake output to work with Cicero.
-See [How to include external actions](./how-to-include-external-actions.md) for more information.
+See [How to include external Actions](./tutorial-3.md) for more information.

 ### Assume the following path was entered: